serverless/components/README.md

         min: 5 # Minimum number of characters
         max: 64 # Maximum number of characters
         regex: ^[a-z0-9-]*$ # A RegEx pattern to validate against.
+        allow: # The values that are allowed for this
+          - my-api
+          - my-backend

       # Type: number

-      - name: memory # The name of the parameter
+      memory: # The name of the input/output
         type: number # The type.
 These can be integers or decimals.
         # Optional
         required: true # Defaults to required: false